 The College of Fine and Applied Arts consists of the Departments of Dance, Landscape Architecture, Theatre, and Urban and Regional Planning; the Schools of Architecture, Art and Design, and Music.
 Additionally, the College hosts an interdisciplinary, undergraduate major in Sustainable Design.
 The specific functions of each department or school and the undergraduate curricula are described on the following pages.
-Consult the Undergraduate Handbook available on the college website for specific academic policies and procedures for students and faculty in the college.
+Visit our college website to view additional information regarding our Units & Programs and Student Resources.

 International study can be a life transforming experience.
-The college provides the opportunity for students to obtain campus credit for foreign study and/or travel for a summer session, one semester, or an academic year.
+The college provides the opportunity for students to obtain campus credit for study and/or travel abroad for a summer session, one semester, or an academic year.
 Students in FAA have a range of opportunities for study abroad.
-They can pick from programs developed specifically for students in their major (e.g., year abroad in Barcelona for Architecture students) or from the many programs available through the Study Abroad Office which serves the entire university population.
+They can pick from programs developed specifically for FAA students by major through FAA International Programs (e.g., year abroad in Barcelona for Architecture students) or from the many programs available across campus.

 Prior to departure students are required to submit a study plan for review by their advisor and the college.
 Students with approved study plans retain their status as UI students and may continue their student health insurance while abroad.
 Participation in an approved UI program also counts as time in residence at the University.